Insurance Terms & Definitions

 -Precision Driving (Controlled driving on public roads, race tracks, off-road, chase scenes, skidding, collisions, explosions, motorcycles) Weapons (Scenes that involve prop guns*, squibs, blanks, knives, or other similar weapons)

-*Guns that discharge other then squibs or blanks.
+*Guns that discharge other than squibs or blanks.
 Note that guns unable to fire are not considered stunt activities.
 Animals (Scenes involving the use of animals, such as dogs, farm animals, household pets, and zoo animals)

 -Pyrotechnics (Fireworks, flash boxes, demolition, explosions, and other pyrotechnic effects)